 In addition to clothing and toiletries I make sure to bring travel laundry detergent, and kitchen garbage bags for dirty or wet clothing .

-Don’t overpack, but you want to make sure you have the right clothing for your activities.
+Don’t over pack, but you want to make sure you have the right clothing for your activities.
 A rule of thumb is the warmer the climate the more you can pack.
 Summer clothing takes up less room and is more likely to be worn only once before washing.
 Plan to bring a few bathing suits if you will be at the beach.
 Nobody wants to put on a damp sandy bathing suit on day two of the beach or to swim at the pool.
 Check ahead for laundry facilities.
 You can always do a load of laundry half way through the trip.
+If none are available, you can still hand wash bathing suits in the evening to dry overnight.

 If you are traveling someplace cold you can reuse a heavy sweater or pair of pants.
 Winter clothes take up more room so you will need to pack less.
-On the other hand they are less likely to get sweaty so you can reuse some before washing them.
+On the other hand they are less likely to get sweaty so you can use some several times before washing them.
 Make sure to pack extra socks in case they get wet.

 Also important, a fold up rain slicker and small compact umbrella.
-The key is small.
+The key is the word small.
 You want to be able to fit these items in a purse or backpack if necessary.
-We got some on a college tour that we ended up not using.
+We got some rain slickers on a college tour that we ended up not using.
 We keep them in the glove compartment of our car for emergencies.

 Depending on where you are staying many toiletries will be provided for you.
 However, it is good to check ahead of time.
 Most hotels provide the basic shampoo, conditioner and soap.
-That being said, I have stayed some places that also provided mouthwash and toothbrushes, whereas others did not but provided body lotion.
+That being said, I have stayed some places that also provided mouthwash and toothbrushes, whereas others did not, but provided body lotion.
+Also, make sure you have sunscreen.
+The last thing you want is to ruin your trip due to a bad burn from the Arizona sun because you forgot the sun protection.

 I hope you find this road trip guide useful in planning your trip.
 Please feel free to leave any comments or questions that would be useful to improve this road trip guide.